Tipoca/scaml/README.md

 ## Unsupported

 * `CREATE_CONTRACT`
-* Check of validities of addresses, keys, key_hashes and signatures
+* Check of validities of addresses, keys, key_hashes and signatures, which can be checked by Michelson typing.